 The gospel story is simple.
 We are all sinners who love to sin.
-Sometimes we sin on accident, other times we sin on purpose.
-We need Jesus to forgive us, save us from our sin and give us a new nature (2nd Corinthians 5:17, Ephesians 2:1-3, Ephesians 2:8-9).
+Sometimes we sin on accident.
+Other times we sin on purpose.
+We all need Jesus to forgive us, save us from our sin and give us a new nature (2nd Corinthians 5:17, Ephesians 2:1-3, Ephesians 2:8-9).
 Once we are forgiven we are given a new nature and our lives are in Jesus.
 Because we are in Jesus we have the power to overcome our most sinful tendencies and vilest proclivities (Romans 8:10, 1st Corinthians 1:2, Ephesians 2:10, Colossians 1:27).
 Most of us do not struggle at all with the first half of the story.
-Most Christians, at least the authentic ones understand they’re sinners and that they cannot save themselves.
-It’s the second half of the story that we sometimes fail to grasp.
+Most Christians, at least the authentic ones understand they are sinners and that they cannot save themselves.
+It’s the second half of the story that we sometimes struggle to fully grasp.
 Many do not truly believe Jesus living in us is enough to overcome our struggles with fear, laziness, lust, lying, anger, unbelief or whatever other weird, sinful thing is holding us back from being all that God made us to be.
 As a result, many of us live lives of spiritual desperation and shame because we are not victorious over our sin nature.
 We actually undo a lot of the work God did in us at our conversion when we believe the lie that Jesus is not enough.
 The key to getting free is to understand and acknowledge daily that Christ in us really is enough for us to get free of the sin that tends to entangle us (Philippians 4:13, 2nd Corinthians 12:9).
 As we do this we must be vigilant about recognizing sin and calling it sin (rather than a bad habit, genetic trait, or a weird personality quirk).
 Freedom comes when we get into the habit of repenting of sin immediately and we commit to living lives of obedience to God’s word (Hebrews 12:1).

 We undo God’s work when we hold onto worldly attitudes-